 New challenges are added every year including fitness, climbing games and skills based challenges with a distribution of points designed to engage both the over and under achievers among us.
 As proven in previous years, it is possible to earn all 3 peaks in one day (IAD) but there are also plenty of really fun challenges that are accessible to all skill levels and will keep you coming back for more points and peaks!

+Now Available!
 Get a sneak peek at the 2023 Challenge List for your home gym and start planning your strategies now.

-Points will be tallied once a week by Edgeworks staff and T-shirts will be distributed upon achievement of the first peak (65 points).
+Points will be tallied once a week by Edgeworks staff and T-shirtswill be distributed upon achievement of the first peak (65 points).
 T-shirts will be labelled with the member’s name and added to a rolling cart to be located near the front desk.

 *Current stock/availability may delay the delivery of a t-shirt by 1-2 weeks.